 There are a number of resources available to assist you in paying for Personal Care Assistant (PCA) services and home healthcare costs.
 Paying for PCA services is easier than you may think.
 In most cases, PCA services are a benefit for individuals covered through either the Medical Assistance or MinnesotaCare Program.
 Individuals who do not qualify for medical assistance, however, may still qualify for PCA services under the Alternative Care Program.

 What is Medical Assistance?

-Medical Assistance (MA) is a state health care program which provides necessary medical services for disabled and elderly (65 or older) Minnesotans who have limited income and assets.
-Learn more about Medical Assistance Here!
+Medical Assistance is a state healthcare program that provides necessary medical services for disabled and elderly (65 or older) Minnesotans, who have limited income and assets.

-Individuals that have too much income may still qualify for services if they pay a “spend down” (similar to an insurance deductible).
-Also, there are a number of assets that do not count toward determining whether you are eligible to receive medical assistance, such as your home, improvements to your home, vehicle, burial expenses, etc.
+Individuals who are in a higher income bracket may still qualify for PCA services if they pay a “spend down” (similar to an insurance deductible).
+Also, there are a number of assets that do not qualify toward determining whether you’re eligible to receive medical assistance, such as your home, improvements to your home, vehicle, burial expenses, etc.

 NOTE: Individuals with significant assets may still qualify for medical assistance through the use of “medical assistance planning.”
 Typically, attorneys assist with “medical assistance planning.”

 How Do I Apply for Medical Assistance?

 Fill out a Minnesota Health Care Programs application then mail or bring it to your county human services office.
 Alternatively, you can contact your county Human Services Office and a representative will help you complete the application.